 There are three editable notes fields available.

-- Sales Notes – these notes can be printed on the Proposal / Sales Order documents for the customer to see.
+- Sales Notes – you can print these notes on the Proposal / Sales Order documents for the customer to see.
 They will also be displayed on the Work Order for technicians to view.
 Use this to provide greater detail than is shown in the Item Description.

-- Task Description – if a task has been created for this item (in the Project tab of the Sales Order) you will see the Task Description field here.
-From this screen, you can see (and update) the description of the task, which appears on the Work Order for your technician.
+- Task Description – if a task has been created for this item (in the Project tab of the Sales Order), you will see the Task Description field here.
+From this screen, you can see (and update) the task description, which appears on the Work Order for your technician.

-Media can be any document that relates to the item; PDF files, programming files, Excel spreadsheets, and so on.
-Just be aware that in order for all users view the document, they have to have the associated application on their computer or mobile device.
+Media can be any document that relates to the item; PDF files, programming files, Excel spreadsheets, etc. Just be aware that for all users to view the document, they have to have the associated application on their computer or mobile device.